-Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
+- Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Completion of paperwork must occur prior to the end of the first week of classes.
-This includes: submission of a criminal background check, a complete set of fingerprints and completion of health form by a licensed health provider.
+This includes: submission of a criminal background check, a complete set of fingerprints and completion of health form by a licensed health provider. - 2.
 The cost of the background check and fingerprinting are the responsibility of the student.
 They must come back as clear or non-disqualifying.
 The health form must indicate the student is in good physical health and has no mental or emotional disturbances that would prohibit him/her from caring for children.
-Otherwise, the student will be dismissed from the program.
+Otherwise, the student will be dismissed from the program. - 3.
 Failure to complete the required paperwork in a timely manner may result in unexcused absence in the corresponding early childhood classes and could lead to course failure or suspension from the Early Childhood Education program.

-Fall Semeste ECE117W ECE118W ECE119W ENGL120W PSYC111W Curriculum and Environments I Infant Toddler Curriculum Promoting Language and Literacy College Composition Psychology Totals CL 3 3 4 3 16 0 0 0 0 0 0 CR 3 3 4 3 16

-Spring Seme ster CL LAB CR

-ECE111W Foundations of Early Childhood

-Education 3 0 3

-ECE112W Child Growth and Development 3 0 3

-ECE114W Health, Safety and Nutrition 3 0 3

-ECE216W Understanding Young Children with Special Needs 3 0 3

-EDU101W Introduction to Exceptionalities 3 0 3

-ENGL214W Children's Language and Literature 3 0 3

-LINGLZIAW LIBERAL ARTS 3 0 3

-Totals 18 0 18
+Fall Semeste ECE117W ECE118W ECE119W ENGL120W PROF101W PSYC111W Curriculum and Environments I Infant Toddler Curriculum Promoting Language and Literacy College Composition Professional Readiness Psychology Totals CL 3 3 4 1 3 0 0 0 0 0 0 0 CR 3 3 4 1 3 Spring Seme CL LAB CR ECE111W Foundations of Early Childhood Education 3 0 3 ECE112W Child Growth and Development 3 0 3 ECE114W ECE216W Health, Safety and Nutrition 3 0 3 ECEZIOW Understanding Young Children with Special Needs 3 0 3 EDU101W Introduction to Exceptionalities 3 0 3 ENGL214W Children's Language and Literature 3 0 3 LIBERAL ARTS 3 0 3 Totals 18 0 18

-10tais 10 U 10

 Fall Semester r CL LAB CR

-ECE113W Early Childhood Education Practicum I 2 6 4
+ECE113W Early Childhood Education

+Practicum I 2 6 4

 ECE115W Positive Guidance Techniques 3 0 3

 ECE120W Introduction to Early Intervention 3 0 3

 HUMA212W Legal and Ethical Issues 3 0 3

 MATHEMATICS 4 0 4

 Totals 15 6 17

-Spring Semes ster CL LAB CR
+Spring Semes CL LAB CR

 ECE213W Sociology of Children and Families 3 0 3

 ECE214W Curriculum and Environments II 3 0 3

 LIBERAL ARTS 3 0 3

 SCIENCE 3/4 0 3/4

 Choose one of the following courses:

 ECE121W Understanding Children with

-Autism & Pervasive Developmental
+Autism & Pervasive

-Disorders 3 0 3
+Developmental Disorders 3 0 3

 ECE211W Organization and Management of

 Early Childhood Programs 3 0 3

 EDU200W Supporting Students with

 Challenging Behaviors 4 0 4

 EDU202W Strategies for Teaching Diverse

 Populations 3 0 3

 EDU203W Teaching Strategies for Students

 with Disabilities 3 0 3

 EDU204W Instructional Technology 3 0 3

-Totals 1 5-1 7 0 15-17

 Total Credits for Year = 32-34 Total for A.S.
-Degree = 66-68
+Degree = 67-69